SapitoSucio/froggo-guides/docs/script_commands.md

 This function will return the chance of a status effect affecting the invoking character, in percent, modified by the their current defense against said status.
-The 'base rate' is the base chance of the status effect being inflicted, in percent.
+The `base rate` is the base chance of the status effect being inflicted, in percent.

 ```cpp